 What to ask your prospective photographer:

 How long have you been shooting WEDDINGS and ELOPEMENTS?
-It’s pivotal for your photographer to understand how to be present at a wedding/elopement, how to navigate a (potentially ever shifting), timeline, knows how to put you and your partner at ease to draw out authentic emotion and document the real you.
-Knowing what time of day and where at your location will be best for couples photos, obtaining permits when eloping in private or public lands and key factors as well.
-Intimate wedding and elopement photography is very different than having a passion for going on nature hikes and taking photos of birds.
-Both are beautiful, but two very different animals and require their own unique approaches.
-That being said, I’ve been documenting weddings and elopements for 14+ years and still constantly find opportunities to learn and grow.
+It’s super important for your photographer to understand how to be present at a wedding/elopement, how to navigate a (potentially ever shifting), timeline, knows how to put you and your partner at ease, and gives you permission to be your authentic self.
+Knowing what time of day and calculating where at your location will be best for photos of you and your partner, obtaining permits when eloping in private or public lands are key factors as well.
+Intimate wedding and elopement photography is very different than having a passion for going on nature hikes and taking photos of birds and breathtaking landscapes.
+Both are lovely, but two very different animals and require their own unique approaches.
+That being said, I’ve been documenting weddings and elopements for 15+ years and still constantly find opportunities to learn and grow.

 Have you ever/do you shoot film?
 If yes, this can indicate that they have founded knowledge of light, analogue camera functions and composition and don’t rely on post-processing to get the look they want.
-They’ll be able to handle low light, less than ideal lighting, movement in many situations, etc.
+They’ll likely be able to handle tricky things like low light, less than ideal lighting, movement in many situations, etc.

 How many photos on average per hour do you shoot and deliver?
 This can vary a lot.
 I shoot roughly 200-300 per hour, delivery is about 1/3 of the photos taken that day.
 In part to not overwhelm you with 4000 photos.